-- Attending technical or professional society meetings when an engineering topic is presented as a principle part of the program
+- Technical or professional society meetings when an engineering topic is presented as a principle part of the program

-- Teaching a course for the first time
+- Teaching an engineering course for the first time

 - Teaching a previously taught course if substantial time was spent in updating material

-- Attending satellite or online video courses where attendance is verified and program material meets requirements
+- Satellite or online video courses where attendance is verified and program material meets requirements

-- Completing correspondence courses on an engineering topic where lessons are prepared and returned for correction and/or grading and where testing at the end of the course is required
+- Correspondence courses on an engineering topic where lessons are prepared and returned for correction and/or grading and where testing at the end of the course is required

 Typical Non-Qualifying PDHs